albert-gee/old-macdonald/Writerside/topics/ESP32-Project-Workflow.md

 - [ESP32](Espressif.md#hardware) development board is available.
 - CLion 2024.3.3 or later is installed.

-## Step 1: Set Up ESP-IDF Environment
+## Step 1: Set Up ESP-IDF and ESP-Matter Environment

 Run the aliases, created during the development setup, to initialise the ESP-IDF and ESP-Matter environments in the current terminal session: